Colleen has 26 years of experience with a focus on Aboriginal law and employment, labour and human rights.

-Colleen is called to the bar in Alberta and the North West Territories.
+Colleen is called to the bar in Alberta and the Northwest Territories.
 However, as some of her clients are deemed federal employers, she practises all across Canada.
 She has appeared numerous times on behalf of clients before the following courts and tribunals: The Alberta Court of Queen’s Bench and Alberta Court of Appeal, The Supreme Court of the Northwest Territories, The Federal Court and Federal Court of Appeal, Canada Labour Code Adjudications, Federal and Provincial Privacy Tribunals, The Alberta Human Rights Tribunal and The Canadian Human Rights Tribunal.

-Her areas of expertise include: employment agreements, non-competition agreements, injunction applications, Canada Labour Code adjudications, personnel policies, drug and alcohol policies, sexual harassment policies, election codes, membership codes, wrongful dismissal actions, human rights complaints, election disputes, general commercial litigation, privacy policies, judicial reviews, demand letters, trespass by-laws, banishment by-laws, by-laws, negotiations and business immigration.
+Her experience include: employment agreements, non-competition agreements, injunction applications, Canada Labour Code adjudications, personnel policies, drug and alcohol policies, sexual harassment policies, election codes, membership codes, wrongful dismissal actions, human rights complaints, election disputes, general commercial litigation, privacy policies, judicial reviews, demand letters, trespass by-laws, banishment by-laws, by-laws, negotiations and business immigration.
 Additionally, Colleen has extensive experience in forensic litigation, workplace harassment investigations and TLE negotiations on behalf of First Nations.

 Colleen was appointed Queen’s Counsel in the Province of Alberta in 2020.

 Colleen is counsel to numerous First Nations and their entities in Alberta, British Columbia, Saskatchewan, Yukon and the Northwest Territories.
 She provides these clients with advice on Aboriginal governance, consultation matters, election disputes, employment, human rights and defamation matters and forensic litigation.

 - Chair (“North”), Canadian Bar Association Labour Law Section (four years)